aslafy-z/conventional-pr-title-action/README.md

 ### `error`

-In case of an error (success=false) contains the error message for additional processing or usage in notifications.
+In case of an error (`success=false`), contains the error message for additional processing or usage in notifications.

 ## Example usage